“A lie can travel half way around the world while the truth is putting on its shoes.” ― Mark Twain

 Some taxpayers consider this to be a fraudulent land grab by the BLM, combined with corporate and rancher’s payoffs.
 This is in direct conflict to not only the management of the taxpayer’s lands, but certainly irresponsible management of, in particular, “Our Wild Horse Herds – America’s Wild Horses.”

 Supposedly there does exist a formula, “available feed per acre = horse herd size” (i.e. afpa x hhs = data), but even this becomes a random equation manipulated by ambiguous orders from Administrators located on the east coast, most often politically driven by special interests, to include Big AG and the NRA, oddly.
-Welfare Rancher’s, for example, and BLM employees also, like to state Wild Horses Browse for the same types of food — this is untrue. . . yet roundups based on the priority, cattle, and the low abundance of food sources, claiming Wild Horses eat the same substance — Once again taxpayers and horses lose on this situation of lies, fraudulent subsidies to welfare ranchers, and much more criminal activity.
+Welfare Rancher’s, for example, and BLM employees also like to state Wild Horses Browse for the same types of food — this is untrue. . . yet roundups based on the priority, cattle, and the low abundance of food sources, claiming Wild Horses eat the same substance — Once again taxpayers and horses lose from this disgraceful situation of lies, fraudulent subsidies to welfare ranchers, and much more criminal activity.
 Corruption at its worst, and no light at the end of the tunnel toward resolution, what so ever.

 One Good Example of Flawed Count